andrii-z4i/Cards/Readme.md

 ### Prerequirements

-* virtual environment;
-* packages:
+* python3 (latest version)
+* virtual environment (see at the bottom how to install it);
+* packages (after you've created virtual env, activate it and install them using `pip install -r requirements.txt` in words folder):
   * django;
   * djangorestframework
   * django-cors-headers;
   * requests

+### How to create a virtual env for python3

+python3 -m venv /path/to/new/virtual/environment

+### How to migrate db at the first time

+python words/manage.py migrate

+### How to run server

+python words/manage.py runserver

 ### How to run tests

 words/manage.py test cards.tests

-### How to run server

-python words/manage.py runserver

-### How to migrate db at the first time

-python words/manage.py migrate